Pray Like This

 The final prayer in this category is Protection from evil.

 And lead us not into temptation, but deliver us from evil.

 Scholars have wrestled over the wording of this final request.
+It might seem to imply that if we did not pray this prayer, God might lead us into temptation.
+But I don’t think we need to tie ourselves into such knots.
 Very simply, I believe Jesus is instructing us to pray for moral and ethical guidance and protection from the evil one and his temptations.
 We might paraphrase this: Lord, keep me from sinning.
-While #2 might be referred to as the cure for sins, #3 might be thought of as the prevention of sins.
-Together it is a strong prayer: Forgive me for the sins I have committed, and keep me from sinning again.
+While the previous request might be referred to as the cure for sins, this one might be thought of as the prevention of sins.
+Together they make a strong foundation of prayer: Forgive me for the sins I have committed, and keep me from sinning again.
 I might suggest that if we spent more time praying #3, we would need to spend less time praying for forgiveness.